Sunscreen: Sun protection factor and labeling

 The sun protection factor (SPF rating, introduced in 1974) is a measure of the fraction of sunburn-producing UV rays that reach the skin.
 For example, "SPF 15" means that 1/15 of the burning radiation will reach the skin, assuming sunscreen is applied evenly at a thick dosage of 2 milligrams per square centimeter (mg/cm2).
 It is important to note that sunscreens with higher SPF do not last or remain effective on the skin any longer than lower SPF and must be continually reapplied as directed, usually every two hours.

-The SPF is an imperfect measure of skin damage because invisible damage and skin malignant melanomas are also caused by ultraviolet A (UVA, wavelengths 315–400 or 320–400 nm), which does not primarily cause reddening or pain.
+The SPF is an imperfect measure of skin damage because invisible damage and skin melanomas are also caused by ultraviolet A (UVA, wavelengths 315–400 or 320–400 nm), which does not primarily cause reddening or pain.
 Conventional sunscreen blocks very little UVA radiation relative to the nominal SPF; broad-spectrum sunscreens are designed to protect against both UVB and UVA.
-According to a 2004 study, UVA also causes DNA damage to cells deep within the skin, increasing the risk of malignant melanomas.
+According to a 2004 study, UVA also causes DNA damage to cells deep within the skin, increasing the risk of melanomas.
 Even some products labeled "broad-spectrum UVA/UVB protection" have not always provided good protection against UVA rays.
-Titanium dioxide probably gives good protection, but does not completely cover the UVA spectrum, as early 2000s research suggests that zinc oxide is superior to titanium dioxide at wavelengths 340–380 nm.
+Titanium dioxide probably gives good protection but does not completely cover the UVA spectrum, with early 2000s research suggesting that zinc oxide is superior to titanium dioxide at wavelengths 340–380 nm.

-Owing to consumer confusion over the real degree and duration of protection offered, labeling restrictions are enforced in several countries.
-In the EU, sunscreen labels can only go up to SPF 50+ (initially listed as 30 but soon revised to 50).
-Australia's Therapeutic Goods Administration increased the upper limit to 50+ in 2012.
+Owing to consumer confusion over the real degree and duration of protection offered, labelling restrictions are enforced in several countries.
+In the EU, sunscreen labels can only go up to SPF 50+ (initially listed as 30 but quickly revised to 50).
+Australia's Therapeutic Goods Administration increased the upper limit from 30+ to 50+ in 2012.
 In its 2007 and 2011 draft rules, the US Food and Drug Administration (FDA) proposed a maximum SPF label of 50, to limit unrealistic claims.
-(As of February 2017, the FDA has not adopted the SPF 50 limit.)
+(As of August 2019, the FDA has not adopted the SPF 50 limit.)
 Others have proposed restricting the active ingredients to an SPF of no more than 50, due to lack of evidence that higher dosages provide more meaningful protection.
 Different sunscreen ingredients have different effectiveness against UVA and UVB.